tsantalis/RefactoringMiner/README.md

 ## Python
 * [PyRef](https://github.com/PyRef/PyRef) has been developed by Hassan Atwi and [Bin Lin](https://binlin.info/) from the Software Institute at USI - Università della Svizzera Italiana, Switzerland.
-* [Python-adapted RefactoringMiner](https://github.com/maldil/RefactoringMiner) has been developed by [Malinda Dilhara](https://maldil.github.io/), a Ph.D. student in the department of Computer Science at University of Colorado Boulder under the suprevision of [Danny Dig](https://dig.cs.illinois.edu/).
+* [Py-RefactoringMiner](https://github.com/maldil/RefactoringMiner) has been developed by [Malinda Dilhara](https://maldil.github.io/), a Ph.D. student in the department of Computer Science at University of Colorado Boulder under the suprevision of [Danny Dig](https://dig.cs.illinois.edu/).

 # Contributors
 The code in package **gr.uom.java.xmi.*** is developed by [Nikolaos Tsantalis](https://github.com/tsantalis).